ahnan4arch/op-docs/Open Peer - Protocol Specification.md

   * Grant
     * ID - a client generated cryptographic unique ID representing the agent's permission to access the lockbox.
 Once this ID is generated by a client, it should remain stable in subsequent accesses (or a new permission grant will be required).
 This ID should remain secret to the client application and only given to trusted services.
   * List of namespace URLs where access is requested
-    * namespace URL
+    * Namespace URL

 ### Returns

   * Lockbox information
     * Lockbox account ID - the assigned account ID for the lockbox
+    * Lockbox token
-    * Lockbox access token - a verifiable token that is linked to the lockbox
+      * Token id - a token associated to this lockbox account
-    * Lockbox access secret - a secret passphrase that can be used in combination to the "lockbox access token" to provide proof of previous successful login
+      * Token secret - a verifiable secret associate to the token
-    * Lockbox access expiry - the window in which the access key is valid (and should be sufficiently in the distant future for use as a long term key)
+      * Token expires - a window in which the token remain valid (should be sufficiently in the distant future to allow long term access usage)
     * Lockbox domain - the domain hosting the lockbox
     * Lockbox passphrase ID - (optional) returned if passphrase ID as previously specified for the lockbox
   * Grant service challenge (optional, if challenge is required)